michelle9193/fashion/README.md

 Fashion Web Store

-An interactive fashion webpage containing a .
+Creation of a fully interactive fashion webpage which enables you to add to cart and  .

 ## Setting up your workspace